Press enter to see results or esc to cancel.

 According to the Mayo Clinic, “Traditional Chinese medicine explains acupuncture as a technique for balancing the flow of energy or life force — known as qi or chi (CHEE) — believed to flow through pathways (meridians) in your body.
 By inserting needles into specific points along these meridians, acupuncture practitioners believe that your energy flow will re-balance.”

-Here in Hong Kong practitioners will often use acupuncture to alleviate symptoms including:
+In Hong Kong, practitioners will often use acupuncture to alleviate symptoms, including:

 • Vomiting caused by chemotherapy or postoperative recovery